Li Ronghao

-Li Ronghao (born July 11, 1985, in Bengbu, Anhui) is a Chinese singer-songwriter, actor and producer.
-He has released six studio albums, three EPs, and won the Golden Melody Award for Best New Singer in 2013.
-He has also acted in 3 movies, most notably the hit movie Duckweed.
-He has held 3 huge concert tours and become the first singer from the Chinese mainland to hold concerts at Hong Kong Coliseum and Taipei Arena.
-He was ranked 59th on the Forbes China Celebrity 100 List for 2020.
+Li Ronghao (李荣浩 (李榮浩, Lǐ Rónghào); born July 11, 1985) is a Chinese singer-songwriter and actor.
+Initially a music producer, he achieved breakout success as a singer with his debut album Model (2013), for which he won the Golden Melody Award for Best New Singer.
+From 2019 to 2022, he served as a coach on Sing!
+China for four seasons.

+Li was ranked 59th on the Forbes China Celebrity 100 List for 2020.

 History

 Li Ronghao's first studio album, Model, was released in 2013 with label Linfair Records.
 The album was nominated for Best Album and Li was nominated for Best Male Singer, Best Lyricist, Best Newcomer and Best Producer at the 25th Golden Melody Awards, and won the Best New Singer award.

-In August 2014.
-Li signed with label Warner Records.
+In August 2014, Li signed with label Warner Records.
 Later that year, he released the concept EP Dear Composer and quickly gained popularity, becoming MusicRadio China's most popular new singer.
 In September that year, he released his second album, Ronghao Li.
 This album won the Best Chinese Album award as well as the Most Influential New Singer award at the 2015 QQ Annual Music Festival.
 The song King of Comedy from Ronghao Li was nominated for the Best Lyricist Award at the 26th Golden Melody Awards as well as winning the Song of the Year award during the 5th Global Pop Song Charts.

 His third album An Ideal, released in 2015, received average to positive reviews on Chinese ratings site Douban, with many critics remarking on Li's slight change of style.
 The song Stubborn Love (不将就) from An Ideal hit number 1 on Taiwan's iTunes Popular Singles Chart in April 2015.

 Li made a special appearance in the movie Duckweed, which was released in January 2017.
-He also participated in the second season The Voice of China as an advisor to Coach Eason and their team won the Best Team award that season.
+He also participated in the second season The Voice of China as an advisor to Eason Chan, one of the coaches on the show, and their team won the Best Team award that season.